wesone/blackrik/docs/ReadModelStoreAdapter.md

 # defineTable
 `async defineTable(name: string, scheme: object, ?options: object): boolean`
-Defines a table and it's structure.
+Defines a table and its structure.
 It will remove and recreate existing tables if their scheme changed.

 ### Parameters
 Name | Type | Attribute | Description